curl/curl/docs/URL-SYNTAX.md

 Each component is separated from the following component with a divider character or string.

-Which in an example could look like
+For example, this could look like:

     http://user:password@www.example.com:80/index.hmtl?foo=bar#top